oxygine/oxygine-framework/readme.md

 		      arg_attachTo = getRoot());

 ##Features:
-- Language C++.
+- Programming language is C++.
-- For rendering 2.0 is used.
+- For rendering OpenGL(ES) 2.0 is used.
 Custom shaders supported.
 - Compressed textures supported.
 - Component based system, simple and predictable OOP API.
 Possibility to inherit from classes and overload their behavior.
 - No global mega managers of everything, that dictates requirements to the way you write your code.
 - Effective and flexible work with resources, very close to your game.
 - Components of the engine have weak links between each other.
 Can be used together, separately or not at all.
 - Fast creation and deletion of objects using memory pools for all engine objects.
-- SceneGraph is built on smart pointers (analogue boost:intrusive_ptr).
-No need to hassle with memory control, memory leaks, but sometimes you need to fix loop references(by not doing them).
-It is somewhat similar to Flash ([diagrams with inheritance models](https://dl.dropbox.com/u/12679384/oxygine/actor_inheritance.png)).
+- SceneGraph is somewhat similar to Flash ([diagrams with inheritance models](https://dl.dropbox.com/u/12679384/oxygine/actor_inheritance.png)).
+It is built on smart pointers (analogue boost:intrusive_ptr).
+No need to hassle with memory control, memory leaks.
 If you want to use your own scene graph you can use just low level images rendering system from Oxygine.
 - Debug Tools ([screenshot](https://dl.dropboxusercontent.com/u/12679384/oxygine/debug_tools.gif)).
 Tree Inspector is “Visual profiler” for Scene Graph.
 Right in the game you can view the graph and different branches to analyze and errors search.
 “Textures Inspector” shows you currently loaded textures into memory.
 “Textures Inspector” shows you currently loaded textures into memory ([screenshot](https://dl.dropbox.com/u/12679384/oxygine/textures_inspector.png))
 - Render to texture.